Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Method

 \subsection{Design}

 Our survey consisted of two parts: a screening survey and a main survey.
-We used the screening survey to select participants who were currently employed (at the time of the study) and working from home regularly (one or more days per week, either in full or hybrid mode), in addition to other screening criteria.
+We used the screening survey to select participants who were currently professional workers (at the time of the study) and working from home regularly (one or more days per week, either in full or hybrid mode), in addition to other screening criteria (e.g. working from home for at least three months), which we detailed in the demographics section of the results.

 Only those who met our screening criteria were invited to take the main survey and were immediately redirected to the main survey if they agreed.
-The screening survey is provided in~\autorefappendix{app:screening_survey}.
+The screening survey is provided in \autoref{app:surveys}.

-To design the survey questions, three members of the research team developed a set of 14 privacy-invasive scenarios that can occur in a WFH setting, listed in~\autoref{tab:scenarios}.
+To design the main survey questions, three members of the research team developed a set of 14 privacy-invasive scenarios that can occur in a WFH setting, listed in~\autoref{tab:scenarios}.
 Some of these scenarios were inspired by the results of an IRB-approved unpublished 50-participant exploratory survey on WFH privacy behaviors and concerns conducted by some of this paper's authors and others in 2023.
 The 14 scenarios were divided into four categories: audio, video, data, and autonomy.
 The audio and video categories (five scenarios for each category, totaling 10 scenarios) presented leaked audio/video scenarios through the subject's microphone/camera from five different actors: the subject, another adult, child, pet, and object (e.g. appliances, books, furniture, artwork).
 The data category (two scenarios) presented leaked data scenarios through the subject's shared screen.
 Finally, the autonomy category (two scenarios) presented restricted subject's autonomy to turn off the microphone/camera.
 All scenarios were presented in the context of a work-related remote call or meeting from home.

 The survey started with an introduction page where we defined WFH as: \begin{quote} \textit{Work From Home (WFH) is a flexible work setting in which employees perform their duties including collaborative work with others, such as meeting, teaching, etc. remotely from their own homes, mostly using information and communication technologies (e.g. Zoom, Microsoft Teams, Skype, etc.), instead of from a dedicated office space provided by employers.}\end{quote} Next, we presented a set of questions about the participant's WFH setup such as whether the participant has a dedicated space they use to work from home, and an open-ended question to describe it.
 We then presented the scenarios listed in~\autoref{tab:scenarios} in a matrix format, divided by categories, where each category was presented on a separate page of the survey.
 The scenarios were listed in the matrix rows, while the possible answers for each scenario were presented in the matrix columns with the following options: \quotes{Experienced it and felt very uncomfortable,} \quotes{Experienced it and felt somewhat uncomfortable,} \quotes{Experienced it and felt comfortable,} and \quotes{Never experienced it.} We randomized the order of the scenario matrices for each participant to mitigate the learning and fatigue effects.